pshegde123/myflix-angular-client/README.md

 # MyFlixAngularClient

 This project was done as part of coursework for CareerFoundry.
+This is a responsive client-side for an application called myFlix.
 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.7.

 # Features
+* Designed using Angular Material
 * User registration and authentication
 * Browse movie collection
 * View movie details, genres, and directors